Left Click here to open this Chapter in PDF or Right Click to download the PDF.

 (b) Removal of hazardous trees by the property owner, when based on a recommendation by a qualified arborist and an assessment of hazardous tree risk study and when approved by the City.

-On-site density transfers on sites less than five acres may be permitted when critical areas are located on the property subject to the following provisions:
+On-site density transfers may be permitted when critical areas are located on the property subject to the following provisions:

-(a) Only the area contained in critical area buffers of the following wetlands is eligible to be used in the density transfer calculation:
+(a) Only the area contained in the following critical areas and their associated buffers are eligible to be used in the density transfer calculation:

 (b) The development must be proposed to connect to sewer service and sewer service must be available.